rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 To update within pre-releases, you'll have to use `--precise` again.

 Instead, the lockfile could identify that `foo@1.2.3-alpha.0` is a pre-release allow updating to any `1.2.3` pre-release.
-`cargo update` focuses on compatible updates and pre-releases aren't necesarrily compatible with each other (see also [RFC: Precise Pre-release Deps](https://github.com/rust-lang/rfcs/pull/3263)).
+`cargo update` focuses on compatible updates and pre-releases aren't necessarily compatible with each other (see also [RFC: Precise Pre-release Deps](https://github.com/rust-lang/rfcs/pull/3263)).
 Alternatively, in [future-possibilities] is `cargo update -p foo --allow-prerelease` which would be an explicit way to update.